freenas/freenas-docs/userguide/intro.rst

   `FreeBSD-SA-17:01.openssh Security Advisory
   <https://www.freebsd.org/security/advisories/FreeBSD-SA-17:01.openssh.asc>`_.

+* During user creation, non-ASCII characters are prevented from being entered in the username.

 * When moving the system dataset, a new message notifies the user that the dataset is only moved after clicking :guilabel:`Save`.